 • Vacant lots must be mowed at regular intervals during the growing season.
 Vegetative ground cover shall not exceed six inches in height.

-• Establishing a taller, native grass landscape would be considered an active landscape effort and would require the submission of a Design Review Request that includes a plan for establishing the native landscaping and for ongoing maintenance of the native area.
+• Establishing a taller, native grass landscape would be considered an active landscape effort and may require the submission of a Design Review Request that includes a plan for establishing the native landscaping and ongoing maintenance of the native area.
+See Xeriscaping for more information.

 Wind Turbines